kpaulsen97/blog1/website1/content/posts/mypost.md

 ![demo](/website1.github.io/d8.png)

 This model is even more performative.
 It never misspredicted any country.
-And as we suspected, now features as the percentage of Nuclear and Hydro are very important, which is interesting because it's two of the three parameters, with oil, that had the highest difference between Sweden and India.
+And as we suspected, now features as the percentage of Nuclear and Hydro are very important, which is interesting because they are two of the three parameters, with oil, that had the highest difference between Sweden and India.

-So we have strong indicators that the percentage of energy type is a strong indicator of how green is a country based upon emissions.
+So we have strong suggestions that the percentage of energy type is an indicator of how green is a country based upon emissions.

 So let's assume the whole world had the percentage of energy type as Sweden, and let's see how it would impact the global emissions.

-To determine this, we will build a model that will predict the emissions based upon the energy percentage first and the total amount of energy utilized, and see how it would perform in case we utilized the same amount of energy of the world with the proportions of sweden.
+To determine this, we will build a model that will predict the emissions based upon the energy percentage and the total amount of energy utilized, and see how it would perform in case we utilized the same amount of energy of the world with the proportions of sweden.

 ![demo](/website1.github.io/d9.png)